svanas/web3.pas/README.md

 Ethers.js is included with pas2web3 and as such you don’t need to download and install it.
 But you do need [Delphi Community Edition](https://www.embarcadero.com/products/delphi/starter) and [TMS Web Core](https://www.tmssoftware.com/site/tmswebcore.asp#downloads).

-Last but not least, you need is a browser-based crypto wallet.
+Last but not least, you need a browser-based crypto wallet.
 Please follow the below steps to install MetaMask into your web browser.

 ### Installation